-The third year of the Gardens Kindergarten and Preschool will open on Monday.
+The third year of the Gardens Kindergarten and Primary School will open on Monday.
 Sept.
-15 at St. Luke's Guid Harden Greenway South near Ascan Ave.
-Mrs. John Hanson will tinue as director assisted by the Misses Dorothy and Extra Assan Ave.
-Sheffield.
-A First Grade class has been added to the statistis year with the competent and experienced aid of the tional teachers.
-As heretofore transportation will be provide for the scholars living at a distance.
-For terms and region blank apply to Mrs. John Hanson, Tennis Apts.
+15 at St. Luke's Guild Hall, Greenway South near Ascan Ave.
+Mrs. John Hanson will con-tinue as director assisted by the Misses Dorothy and Edna Sheffield.
+A First Grade class has been added to the school this year with the competent and experienced aid of the schoor tional teachers.
+As heretofore transportation will be provided for the scholars living at a distance.
+For terms and registra-tion blank apply to Mrs. John Hanson, Tennis Apts.